Pursuing Wonder, Knowledge & Love

 While students will gain experience working with a variety of drawing mediums such as graphite, charcoal, pen, pastels, and watercolor, the focus of the time will be on sketching with graphite and brush drawing with watercolor.
 Additionally, students will have the opportunity to present and share nature journaling pages they completed outside of class on their own.

-The teacher will be referencing Anna Botsford Comstock’s Handbook of Nature Study and Peterson Texas Field Guides during class.
+The teacher will be referencing Anna Botsford Comstock’s Handbook of Nature Study, Peterson Texas Field Guides, various living nature books, and John Muir Laws’ How to Teach Nature Journaling during class.

-This class meets every week for Form 2, and every other week for Forms 3-4, alternating with Handicrafts.
+This class meets every other week for Form 2 and Forms 3-4, alternating with Art Explorations (Form 2) and Handicrafts (Forms 3-4).

 From the publisher’s website: